Donald Trump's Political Views

 An unbiased look at former Senator and former GOP presidential candidate Rick Santorum's political views.
 Could he be even crazier than Trump?

 - Chris Christie's Political Views

-An unbiased look at the political positions of New Jersey governor and former GOP Presidential candidate Chris Christie.
-Could he team up with the Donald as a Vice Presidential nominee to try and take down Bernie or Hilary in 2016?
+An unbiased look at the political positions of former New Jersey governor and failed GOP Presidential candidate Chris Christie.
+Could he make a political comeback or is he destined to spend life as a talking head on CNN?